 The Consumer Rights Act 2015 came into force on 1 October 2015 and changed all consumer law relating to the sale of goods and services, as well as other changes to Business Compliance enforcement.

 Free information on the act and how it could affect your business can be found on the Business Companion Website.

 We now offer businesses the chance to enter into a Primary Authority Partnership (PAP) with Coventry City Council.
-A PAP aims to assist businesses in complying with regulations enforced by local authorities, relating to: Trading Standards, Environmental Health and licensing.
+A PAP aims to assist businesses in complying with regulations enforced by local authorities, relating to: Business Compliance, Environmental Health and licensing.
 It enables businesses to receive assured advice (on a paid for, cost recovery basis), and allows for the coordination of proactive inspection activity across local authorities.
 Some of the values of primary authority are:

 If you are interested in starting a PAP then please e-mail your expression of interest to firstname.lastname@example.org and we will contact you to discuss further.

 - Free advice and information from Business Companion - provides you with a list of relevant and prioritised advice packs for your business type.
 This includes new guidance on the Consumer Rights Act.
 Please search for a particular topic.

 - For the latest Trading Standards Business News (TSBN) – a digital publication bringing businesses details of current regulatory changes and best practice.

 - Business is Great website for support, advice and inspiration for growing your business, or GOV.UK - Business information

 - Firms have to be authorised by the Financial Conduct Authority to carry out consumer credit activities.

 - Animal health